AquaticInformatics/examples/TimeSeries/PublicApis/SdkExamples/PointZilla/Readme.md

   -CsvRemoveDuplicatePoints Remove duplicate points in the CSV before appending. [default: True] -CsvDelimiter             Delimiter between CSV fields. (use %20 for space or %09 for tab) [default: ,] -CsvNanValue              Special value text used to represent NaN values -CsvFormat                Shortcut for known CSV formats.
-One of 'NG', '3X', or 'PointZilla'. [default: NG] -ExcelSheetNumber         Excel worksheet number to parse [default to first sheet] -ExcelSheetName           Excel worksheet name to parse [default to first sheet]
+One of NG, 3X, PointZilla, NWIS. [default: NG] -ExcelSheetNumber         Excel worksheet number to parse [default to first sheet] -ExcelSheetName           Excel worksheet name to parse [default to first sheet]